opensourceops/canny-mcp-server/README.md

    - Example: `https://ideas.harness.io/admin/board/feature-request`
    - Board ID is in the URL path or use `canny_list_boards` after setup

-### Step 5: Add to Claude Code
+### Step 5: Configure Your MCP Client

-Run the following command from within the `canny-mcp-server` directory:
+Add the server to your MCP client's configuration.
+The exact method depends on your client:

+#### Option A: Claude Code (via CLI)

 ```bash
 claude mcp add --transport stdio canny \